szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 ---

 # My Approach To The Changelog Problem
 > Changelog problem?
-Huh?
-An introduction MABE and the changelog problem can be found [here](https://szendejo.github.io/waves/blog/Team-MABE.html)
+An introduction to MABE and the problem can be found [here!](https://szendejo.github.io/waves/blog/Team-MABE.html)

 We can think of the parent genome as a std::vector of sites.
 Each site in the parent genome contains a numeric value that is represented as a byte in memory.
 The position of the site in the parent genome is the index.
 Insert Parent Genome Here